Derivative Instruments And Hedging Strategies

 |12 Months Ended|

 |Derivative Instruments And Hedging Strategies||

 Cash Flow Hedges.
 One of the Company’s 50% or less owned companies has subsidiaries with interest rate swap agreements designated as cash flow hedges, with an aggregate amortizing notional value of $48.0 million that mature in March 2028.
 These interest rate swaps call for the subsidiaries to pay a fixed rate of 1.74% on the aggregate amortizing notional value and receive a variable interest rate based on LIBOR.
 Another one of the Company’s 50% or less owned companies, had an interest rate swap agreement designated as a cash flow hedge that matured in April 2017.
-This interest rate swap called for SeaJon to pay a fixed interest rate of 2.79% on the amortized notional value and receive a variable interest rate based on LIBOR.
-By entering into this interest rate swap agreements, the Company's 50% or less owned companies converted the variable LIBOR component of certain of its outstanding borrowings to a fixed interest rate.
+This interest rate swap called for this company to pay a fixed interest rate of 2.79% on the amortized notional value and receive a variable interest rate based on LIBOR.
+By entering into these interest rate swap agreements, the Company's 50% or less owned companies converted the variable LIBOR component of certain of its outstanding borrowings to a fixed interest rate.
 During the year ended December 31, 2019, the Company recognized gains on the fair value of these contracts of $0.1 million which is included as a component of other comprehensive income (loss).

 Other Derivative Instruments.
-The Company recognized gains (losses) on derivative instruments not designated as hedging instruments for the years ended December 31 as follows (in thousands):
+The Company recognized gains on derivative instruments not designated as hedging instruments for the years ended December 31, as follows (in thousands):

 The exchange option liability on subsidiary convertible senior notes terminated on June 1, 2017 as a consequence of the Spin-Off.